 Kids often seem to find it much harder to pass long chunks of time without going stir crazy.
 Then soon enough you are going stir crazy too.

-To help deal with the boredom factor when you travel the world with kids make sure you have some of these options on the ready:
+To help deal with the boredom factor when you travel the world with kids make sure you have some of these options on the ready.
+Some of them make great gifts for the kids before you leave:

 To reduce the chance of losing things: